santiagoahl/platzi-world-happiness/README.md

   <br>
 </h1>

-<h4 align="center">A Machine Learning Model built in scikit-learn using Support Vector Regressors and ensemble modeling with Gradient Boost Regressor and Cross Validation.
+<h4 align="center">A Machine Learning Model API in scikit-learn using Support Vector Regressors and ensemble modeling with Gradient Boost Regressor and Cross Validation.
 </h4>

 <p align="center">